smart-data-lake/getting-started/presentation/lecture_notes.md

 * GPL-3 license

 * we build SDLB core package with additional custom packages.
 Here we have 2 additional files (Scala classes) with custom web downloader and transformer
-* resuse of artifacts from mounted directoriy in mvn container
+* reuse of artifacts from mounted directory in mvn container

 ## Let's have a look to the actual implementation
 as a reminder, we want to implement: